-Concorde, for some, was a pinnacle of human engineering – the sleek fuselage, slender delta wings and the droop snoot attracted the eyes of many.
+Concorde, for some, was a pinnacle of human engineering – the sleek fuselage, slender delta wings, and the droop snoot attracted the eyes of many.
 But nobody is perfect and, unfortunately, Concorde is no exception.
 The supersonic jet generated a lot of noise.
 Literally.

 Yet New York was out of reach for Concorde.
 The Port Authority of New York and New Jersey banned the type from landing at John F. Kennedy International Airport (JFK) on March 11, 1976.
-Something that both Air France and British Airways found discriminatory and detrimental to Concorde’s operations – in a lawsuit dating June 14, 1977, both airlines “maintain that the Port Authority’s ban is discriminatory and an undue burden on commerce”.
+Something that both Air France and British Airways found discriminatory and detrimental to Concorde’s operations: in a lawsuit dating June 14, 1977, both airlines “maintain that the Port Authority’s ban is discriminatory and an undue burden on commerce”.

 Immediately after, both Concorde operators stated their intentions to start test flights to New York.
 However, the Port Authority was not willing to give up and filed an appeal to the United States Supreme Court judge Thurgood Marshall.
 Unfortunately for the authority, Marshall deemed that the Port Authority’s ban was not justified, denying the appeal on October 17, 1977.

 Yet the authorities were not the only group of people resisting the SST landing at JFK.
 Protests started in 1976 when a drive-in of 2,000 cars stopped traffic near the airport.
 When the Supreme Court lifted the Port Authority’s ban, Bryan Levinson, a leader of a demonstrating organization, said that protestors would “be there with thousands of cars”.
-The then-current Mayor of New York, Abraham Beame, stated that the Supreme Court decision was “regrettable” and that New Yorkers should not become “guinea pigs to test the harmful effects of the Concorde”.
+The then-current Mayor of New York, Abraham Beame, stated that the Supreme Court’s decision was “regrettable” and that New Yorkers should not become “guinea pigs to test the harmful effects of the Concorde”.

-Nevertheless, just two days after the Supreme Court allowed the supersonic jet to land in New York, it took off on its maiden flight to the city from Toulouse (TLS), where Aerospatiale engineers complete the final assembly of the jet.
+Nevertheless, just two days after the Supreme Court allowed the supersonic jet to land in New York, it took off on its maiden flight to the city from Toulouse Blagnac Airport (TLS), where Aerospatiale engineers complete the final assembly of the jet.

 And so, the joint-British-French-built jet started regularly scheduled passenger services to John F. Kennedy International Airport (JFK) on November 22, 1977.

-“It may be beautiful to look at, but not to live near”, one New Yorker noted.
+“It may be beautiful to look at, but not to live near,” one New Yorker noted.